 2. Latissimus Dorsi (to a lesser extent): While the latissimus dorsi (lats) is primarily an upper back muscle, it can be engaged during certain movements on the lower back machine, particularly those that involve twisting or reaching.
 The lats help stabilize the upper body during back extension exercises by assisting in torso rotation and controlling the movement of the arms and shoulders.
 Though not a primary target, the lats are occasionally activated during specific exercises on the machine, contributing to overall upper and lower body coordination and strength.

 By targeting these primary and secondary muscle groups, the lower back machine gym provides a comprehensive workout that strengthens the entire posterior chain, improving spinal health, posture, and lower body strength.
 Regular use of the machine helps develop a balanced, stable, and strong back, which is essential for preventing pain and enhancing overall movement.
+The abductor machine, which focuses on the hips and glutes, complements this by further reinforcing the lower body, promoting better stability and strength for improved movement patterns.

 How to Use a Lower Back Machine